chadblack/2021ELA/calendar.md

 1. week
 {:toc}

-## Introduction (Aug 19)
+## Week One: Introduction (Aug 19-21)

 Welcome (back) to the History of Early Latin America.
 This week, your only responsibility is to carefully read over the syllabus, the course requirements, and to plan for you participation in class!
 Make sure you understand what the coursework requirements are, and also some general recommendations on how to read, take notes, and think about weekly material.

-This semester, I’ve decided not to assign a general textbook for this class.
-I hope that the decision will save you some money, but it also puts the onus on you to join our synchronous sessions and follow through with the other work.
-My lectures will essentially function as your textbook– providing the overview necessary to situate and understand your readings.
-Again, it is imperative that you come to class, and that you take notes.
-You are responsible for everything we discuss in the lecture.
-This means, you really need to take notes.
+This is quite obviously a very lecture intensive class.
+Your lecture notes will be very important for your weekly assignments.
 If you struggle with note-taking, or have never taken a humanities lecture course before, you will need to think about, and put effort into improving your note-taking.
 Take a look at these resources, and find a system that works best for you:

 1. [Effective Note-taking in Lectures](https://www.cc-seas.columbia.edu/node/31875).